Fees and Deposit Limits9.2/10

-The next option is Personal Capital’s paid Wealth Management service.
-You can start using this service with at least $25,000.
-If you think $25,000 is steep, the minimum deposit used to be $100,000!
-Keep in mind that Personal Capital was primarily meant for investors with $25,000 to $2 million in liquid assets.
-What makes the paid service unique is that every account gets a dedicated financial advisor.
+The next main feature is Personal Capital’s paid Investment Service for those with a minimum balance of $25,000.
+Keep in mind that Personal Capital is primarily meant for investors with a net worth of $25,000 to $2 million in liquid assets.
+What makes the paid service unique is every account gets a dedicated financial advisor.
 Need help managing your investments?
-Simply schedule a live consultation in the website or app, and your personal advisor will handle the rest for you.
+Just schedule a live consultation in the website or app, and your personal advisor will handle the rest.